argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ### Security Considerations

-- ArgoCD API Server must apply **authn** and **authz** for all incoming extensions requests
+- Argo CD API Server must apply **authn** and **authz** for all incoming extensions requests
-- ArgoCD must authorize requests coming from UI and check that the authenticated user has access to invoke a specific URL belonging to an extension
+- Argo CD must authorize requests coming from UI and check that the authenticated user has access to invoke a specific URL belonging to an extension